Pre-School Unit

 Daily activities

-The preschool unit bases its planning and activities around the seven areas of learning found in the Early Years Foundation Stage:
+Planning and activities are guided by the seven areas of learning in the EYFS:

 • Physical Development